mlflow/mlflow/docs/source/what-is-mlflow.rst

 - `MLflow Projects <projects>`_: A standard format for packaging reusable data science code that can be run with different parameters to train models, visualize data, or perform any other data science task.

-- `MLflow Recipes <recipes>`_: Predefined templates for developing high-quality models for a variety of commont tasks, including classification and regression.
+- `MLflow Recipes <recipes>`_: Predefined templates for developing high-quality models for a variety of common tasks, including classification and regression.

 What is MLflow used for?
 ------------------------